9beach/mpv-config/README.md

 First [install mpv](https://mpv.io/installation/) and then download [`9beach/mpv-config`](https://github.com/9beach/mpv-config/archive/refs/heads/main.zip).
-Before install it.
-Please notice that:
+Before install it, please notice that:

 1. To play and download media from URLs with **mpv**, you need to install [yt-dlp](https://github.com/yt-dlp/yt-dlp/releases).
 For